adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 "A linear regulator (e.g., an AMS1117-3.3) simply "burns off" the extra voltage as heat.
 For a drop from 24V to 3.3V, that’s a loss of 20.7V, which can result in significant heat dissipation, especially at higher currents.
 A buck converter uses switching elements (transistors, diodes, inductors, and capacitors) to efficiently convert the voltage with efficiencies often above 85–90%, meaning much less energy is wasted as heat."
 Source: ChatGPT

+### KiCad Shortcuts
+- Hit a to open the component add dialog / footprint library.
+- Move components around by hovering over them with the mouse and pressing g (grab).
+Components can be copied with c.
+- Use w to start routing a new wire under the mouse, left-click to finish routing, and Esc to cancel.
+- Use r to rotate a component.
+- Use l to place labels on pins or wires.
+Any two points with the same label will behave as if connected by a wire.
+- "Set the value of the resistor to 10k and the capacitor to 1uF by hovering over each and pressing v."

+### PCB Question
+- Choosing the right DC Barrel Jack
 ## Safety

 - Wall outlet voltage (120V AC or 230V AC) is deadly.